d-morrison/IntroStatActivities/_book/04-A06-EDA-1cat_1quant.md

        y = "Frequency") # Label for y axis
 ```

-10. Report the two measures of center for this new data.
+10. Report the two measures of center for this new data set.

 \vspace{0.8in}

-11. Report the two measures of spread for this new data.
+11. Report the two measures of spread for this new data set.

 \vspace{0.8in}